Penkup Media

-Dr. Kennedy Obohwemu’s history-making Self-Comforting Framework is a pioneering, dual-dimensional system that offers a comprehensive approach to understanding emotional regulation and resilience.
+Dr. Kennedy Obohwemu’s history-making Self-Comforting and Coping Framework is a pioneering, dual-dimensional system that offers a comprehensive approach to understanding emotional regulation and resilience.
 It is composed of two new psychological theories and two corresponding psychometric instruments, each addressing a distinct yet complementary aspect of self-comforting processes:

 1. Two Original Psychological Theories: